VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 27**
+- AC97 driver supports headphone output
+- Fixed problem with resetting HDA stream
+- You can use key left and key right to move cursor in Document editor

 **Update 26**
 - I started to reviewing all code I wrote to optimize it, fix issues and upgrade it to next level.
 Today I finished reviewing folder drivers/graphic.